caleb531/youversion-suggest-api/README.md

 ### Retrieve the first Bible reference matching the given query

-The `getFirstReferenceMatchingName()` function is a convenience function which effectively returns the first result of the above `getReferencesMatchingName`.
+The async `getFirstReferenceMatchingName()` function is a convenience function which effectively returns the first result of the above `getReferencesMatchingName`.
 The call signature is exactly the same, only returning a single Bible reference object rather than an array of said objects.